Solbjor/TipCalculator/README.md

 ![](https://i.imgur.com/9SfRul7.gif)

-GIF created with **your chosen GIF tool**
+GIF created with ScreenToGif

 ## Notes

-Here's a place for any other notes on the app, it's creation process, or what you learned this unit!
+I learned how to use on-click listeners to get the input from buttons on the app, as well as reading text inputs from the user and translating that to usable data to perform calculations.

 ## License